 The unique sub-surface tillage drill provides the ideal soil environment for each seed to germinate quickly and grow to achieve its full potential.
 Band placement of fertiliser provides the young plant with the essential nutrients for early establishment.

-Multiple passes with cultivation machinery are very damaging to the soil structure; it causes compaction, destroys the soil fauna environment.
-Soil compaction in the seed bed will result in water saturation in the top layer and causes oxygen and nutrient starvation at the seedling roots.
+Multiple passes with cultivation machinery are very damaging to the soil structure causing compaction and destroying the soil fauna environment.
+Soil compaction in the seed bed results in water saturation in the top layer and causes oxygen and nutrient starvation at the seedling roots.

 Mzuri has extensive knowledge as a designer and manufacturer of agricultural machinery, along with experience from farming, Mzuri are best placed to help realise the profitability of the arable farm business.